boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 : Defines a set credentials that can be globally provisioned and then referenced under specific servers.

 'domain-name':
 : Provides a domain name of the server per {{Section 3.3 of !I-D.ietf-opsawg-tacacs-tls13}}.
+This is the TLS TACACS+ server's domain name that is  included in the SNI extension.
+This domain name is distinct from the IP address/hostname used for the underlying transport connection.

 'sni-enabled':
 : Controls activation of Server Name Indication (SNI) ({{Section 3 of !RFC6066}}).
 This parameter can be used only if a domain name is provided.